dougwithseismic/patrianna-tasks-fe-games/README.md

 - Using this template, create a new repo
   - Tailwind is set up should you wish to use it.

-- Create a Game UI for Red or Black [Figma design file](https://www.figma.com/file/9pgpSp0op1eoWuMGtEHU7x/Patrianna---FE-Gaming-Task?node-id=0%3A1&t=W63yF9mNKHYfqh77-1)
+- Create a Game UI for a game called Red or Black [Figma design file](https://www.figma.com/file/9pgpSp0op1eoWuMGtEHU7x/Patrianna---FE-Gaming-Task?node-id=0%3A1&t=W63yF9mNKHYfqh77-1)
 - Call the `/api/make-spin` to make a new spin and retrieve a card from the server.
 - Display the outcome
 - Store the outcome(s) in local state